Healthcare Information Security

 Typical engagements include:

-- ISO 27002 Gap Assessment – The benefit of leveraging 27002: Is the design of our environment consistent with HIPAA, PCI and SOX guidance?
+✔ ISO 27002 Gap Assessment – The benefit of leveraging 27002: Is the design of our environment consistent with HIPAA, PCI, NIST and PII Guidance?

-It is critical to optimize the scale (e.g., a location, an EMR, a WLAN, an organization) and scope (e.g., HIPAA, OWASP) of the engagement to achieve the specific assurance required.
+It is critical to optimize the scale (e.g., agency, location, application) and scope (e.g., 800-53, OWASP) of the engagement to achieve the specific assurance required.

-Protecting PHI/PII is exceptionally challenging in that it requires a holistic approach to ensuring the security of the processes that act on the information, and on the assets (servers, networks, applications, personnel, facilities) that support these processes.
+Protecting PII is exceptionally challenging because it requires a holistic approach to ensuring the security of the processes that act on the information – as well as the assets (servers, networks, applications, personnel, facilities) that support these processes.

 Our Vendor Risk Management practice ensures: